 In July 1918 aircraft took off from HMS Furious and bombed Zeppelin sheds.
 It was a portent of things to come.
 Although aircraft carriers came too late to play a significant part in the First World War they played a decisive part in naval warfare in the Second World War.
 In 1944 jet engines were introduced and planes became still faster.
 In 1947 a plane flew faster than sound for the first time.

 During the Second World War tanks continued to play a dominant role despite the development of anti-tank guns.
-However during World War II there were two new developments.
+However, during World War II there were two new developments.
 The Germans began using rockets.
-On 13 June 1944 they launched the first V-1 flying bomb.
+On 13 June 1944, they launched the first V-1 flying bomb.
 More dangerous was the V-2 rocket.
 It had a range of 200-220 miles.
-It rose to a height of 50 miles and travelled at over 2,000 mph.
+It rose to a height of 50 miles and traveled at over 2,000 mph.